j-freddy/j-freddy.github.io/_posts/2023-03-01-support-vector-machines.md

 ## Further reading

 - The [Wikipedia page](https://en.wikipedia.org/wiki/Support_vector_machine) on
-  SVMs is very well documented
+  SVMs is very well documented.
 - Stanford CS229 has a [comprehensive
-  lecture](https://www.youtube.com/watch?v=lDwow4aOrtg) on SVMs, with a focus on underlying mathematics and fundamentals
+  lecture](https://www.youtube.com/watch?v=lDwow4aOrtg) on SVMs, with a focus on underlying mathematics and fundamentals.
 - CS229: The [follow-up video](https://www.youtube.com/watch?v=8NYoQiRANpg)
-  mathematically explains the kernel trick
+  mathematically explains the kernel trick.
 - SVMs involve numerical data.
 For image classification, this involves describing an image as a vector of floats.
 Simply taking the RGB values of all pixels is too inefficient, so we need a way to locate interest points.
 One